Understand travel Insurance for unaccompanied minors

 What is the definition of an unaccompanied minor?

-For insurance purposes, an ‘unaccompanied minor’ is a child under the age of 18 who is travelling alone or with friends or relatives of the same age.
+For insurance purposes, an ‘unaccompanied minor’ is a child under the age of 18 who is travelling alone or with friends and relatives of the same age.

 Do I need travel insurance for unaccompanied minors on school trips?

-If your child is going on a school trip, he or she will not be counted as an ‘unaccompanied minor’ because the teachers going with them take over the parental responsibility for the duration of the trip.
-However, you’ll still need to buy insurance unless your child is fully covered by a policy arranged by the school – or by your family travel insurance policy.
+If your child is going on a school trip, he or she will not be counted as an ‘unaccompanied minor’.
+This is because the teachers going with them take over the parental responsibility for the duration of the trip.
+However, you’ll still need to buy insurance, unless your child is fully covered by a policy arranged by the school or by your family travel insurance policy.

 If your child is travelling alone, make sure to take out travel insurance for unaccompanied minors.
 This will give both you and your children much-needed peace of mind in case an unexpected mishap occurs.